snatakal/KDD-project---Group-1/README.md

 ### Data Understanding:

-Our initial dataset has thirteen columns, that consist of P_MATCH_ID, GOLDEARNED, TOTALMINIONSKILLED, WIN, KILLS, ASSISTS, DEATHS, CHAMPION, VISIONSCORE, PUUID, TOTALDAMAGEDEALTTOCHAMPIONS, SUMMONERNAME, GAMEVERSION.

-To understand the our data attributes we utlized information available through the RIOT developers documentation, and our knowledge of the game.
+To understand the data attributes we utlized information available through the RIOT developers [documentation](https://developer.riotgames.com/docs/lol#general_game-constants), and our knowledge of the game.

-A description of the data attributes is provided in the Data section.
+Our initial dataset has thirteen columns as described below.

+- P_MATCH_ID - Has three values (Region, Match_id, and Role of each player)
+- GOLDEARNED - Gold earned by each player
+- TOTAL MINION SKILLED - Number of minions killed
+- WIN - Boolean value, True if the player’s team won the game otherwise False.
+- KILLS - Total number of kills
+- ASSISTS - Total number of assists by the player
+- DEATHS - Number of times each player died in a game
+- CHAMPION - Champion name
+- VISIONSCORE - Post game stat that indicates how much vision a player has influenced in the game
+- PUUID - PUUID of the player
+- TOTAL DAMAGE DEALT TO CHAMPIONS - Damage dealt
+- SUMMONER NAME - Summoner name
+- GAME VERSION - Patch Number

 ### Data Preparation:
 The collected data needed to be preprocessed to get efficient data useful for analysis and modeling.